National Diet Building: Main facilities

-The building assigns jurisdiction over the central entrance, the central hall, Gokyusho (emperor's resting space), and the central tower to the House of Councilors (Upper House), the front courtyard to the House of Representatives (Lower House), and the National Diet Library suboffice on the 4th floor of the central tower to the National Diet Library.
+The building assigns jurisdiction over the central entrance, the central hall, Gokyusho (emperor's resting space), and the central tower to the House of Councilors (Upper House), the front courtyard to the House of Representatives (Lower House), and the National Diet Library sub-office on the 4th floor of the central tower to the National Diet Library.

 Central entrance

 The central entrance stands behind the main gate and below the central tower.
 It is characterized by the wide driveway and the entrance doors that are made of bronze and each measure 3.94 m in height, 1.09 m in width, and 1.125 tons in weight.
 These doors for the central entrance, the separate entrance doors for each House building, and the bronze doors inside the building were outsourced to and built by Tokyo School of Fine Arts (currently Tokyo University of the Arts).

-The central entrance is not for daily use to enter and exit the Diet building and is called “the door that never opens” because of its restricted access.
+The central entrance is not for daily use to enter and exit the Diet building and is called "the door that never opens" because of its restricted access.
 The entrance is used when Diet members attend their first session after a House of Representatives general election or a House of Councilors regular election and when welcoming the Emperor or foreign heads of state into the Diet building.
 It is also used to allow visitors into the building during open house events.